 - Bile duct cancer

 - Anal cancer

 - Esophageal cancer

-Colorectal cancer is one of the most common GI cancers we treat at Lynn Cancer Institute.
-Because rectal cancer requires specialized expertise from multiple disciplines and we’ve brought together the region’s top experts in rectal cancer to provide highly specialized and effective treatment.
+Colorectal cancer is one of the most common GI cancers we treat.
+Because rectal cancer requires specialized expertise from multiple disciplines, we’ve brought together the region’s top experts to provide highly specialized and effective treatment.

-How do Lynn Cancer Institute experts diagnose gastrointestinal cancers?
+How do the specialists at the Institute diagnose gastrointestinal (GI) cancers?

-If your doctor has diagnosed you with GI cancer, or suspects you have GI cancer, our team will ask you to undergo some additional tests.
+If your doctor has diagnosed you with a GI cancer or suspects you have one, our team will ask you to undergo additional tests.
 These tests will help us pinpoint your exact diagnosis and come up with the right treatment plan for you.

 Depending on your symptoms and diagnosis, we may have you undergo imaging tests.
-Lynn Cancer Institute has access to a full spectrum of imaging options, including:
+The Institute has access to a full spectrum of imaging options, including: